 Definitely ask your hotel/Riad/hostel hosts for advice!
 We would’ve been lost (literally) without it.
 I’m including some of our best tips from the map in this post!

-BIG general tip: if you get lost, KEEP WALKING.
-Find a side alley and stop and get your map/app out there.
-If you even slightly look lost, I guarantee a bunch of young Moroccan boys will come up to you and try to “direct” you – to their stall where they will either expect to be paid or have you buy something.
+If you get lost, KEEP WALKING.
+Find a side alley and stop and get your map or app out there.
+If you even slightly look lost, I guarantee a bunch of young boys will come up to you and try to “direct” you – to their stall where they will either expect to be paid or have you buy something.
 Just take a deep breath, say no thank you (“la chokran” in Arabic!), and embrace that you will get lost (it’s not a bad thing!).

 If you want to buy anything in the souks (huge haggling shopping stalls – it’s a must) then you need to go to L’ensemble Artisanal first.
 L’ensemble Artisanal is a government sponsored artisan workshop with fixed prices.